 Every time the power goes out, the question pops into your head: “Do I eat all the ice cream now, or wait an hour until it starts melting?”
 Forget the leftovers, what about the eggs in the fridge, or the meat in the freezer?

 Like the problems of generating heat from electricity, cooling can be almost as costly in terms of electrons.
-A 16cu-ft fridge/freezer can draw over 400 Watts for more than 12 hours total each day.
+A 16cu-ft fridge/freezer can draw over 1,000 Watts at start-up, and run at 300+ watts for several hours total each day.
 What does it take to back-up this level of power consumption?

 To handle a power outage of more than a day, you could purchase a generator, but this gets tricky since the fridge is not always ‘on’, thus wasting fuel.
-Not to mention that you would need to keep enough fuel on hand.
+Not to mention that you would need to keep enough fuel on hand for the times when you need it.
 Gen sets are not an option for apartment or condo dwellers of course.

 Solar?
-Well, to offset just the fridge described above would require a 1KW system in most parts of Canada in the summer months.
+Well, to offset just the fridge described above would require a pair of 300W solar panels for most parts of Canada in the May-September months.
 Winter?
-Get a big battery bank!
+This array size need could triple.
 Again, this is not an option for apartment or condo dwellers.

 The solution?
 Think small & efficient.
 Use a small chest freezer on a low setting to keep things from spoiling.
 Chest freezers are more efficient than upright fridge/freezers, and on a ‘low’ setting you could double or triple your battery life support time.